Dr. Alan Nelson Teaches Kids to Be Leaders

 Saying Nothing: A Powerful, Underappreciated Skill

 Both my sons are in their 50s, still pursuing highly successful careers in IT.
-But I'm still trying to communicate with them effectively, being aware of moments when a particular skill will work best for me -- with my sons, my wife, my business partners, and friends....
+But I'm still trying to communicate with them effectively, being aware of moments when a particular skill will work best for me -- with my sons, and also with my wife, my business partners,...

 Before You Hand Over the Car Keys…